-

 Can I get a deduction or credit on my tax return for college, private school or homeschool expenses?

-Contributed by: AndyS, FreeTaxUSA Agent, Tax Pro Expenses for schooling can add up, especially when it’s not public K-12 schooling that is subsidized by county taxes.
+Contributed by: AndyS, FreeTaxUSA Agent, Tax Pro Expenses for schooling can add up, especially when it’s not public K-12 schooling, which is subsidized by county taxes.
 When it comes to filing your tax return, it would be nice to be able to get a deduction or credit for some of those out-of-pocket expenses.
 But is it…

 -